pirelenito/react-controlled-focus/README.md

 The biggest difference between `focus` and `value` is that `focus` is not actually a property of the input itself, but rather the document, in the form of the `document.activeElement`.
 This library approaches the problem by moving the focus management outside of the individual elements up to a `<ControlledFocus>` top level component.

+Open the [demo page](http://pirelenito.github.io/react-controlled-focus/demo.html) to see it in action.

 **WARNING**: The API is nowhere near 1.0 stability and it is pretty much an experiment at this point.
 Appretiate any feedback if I'm doing something that doesn't make sense.

 ## Usage